 How to Request a Review of your NDIS Plan

-So you already have your NDIS plan, but there’s something not right or you’re not completely happy with.
-Did you know you can ask for a review of your plan at any time?
+So you have your NDIS plan, but there’s something not right or you’re not completely happy with.
+Did you know you can request a review of your plan at any time?

 Firstly, it’s important to point out that not all plan reviews have a positive outcome.
 Your review might be rejected and - in some extreme cases - it might even result in your funds being reduced.
 So, be sure you only ask for a review if you’re confident that it’ll have a good outcome.

 If you’re confident to proceed, your first step should be contacting the Local Area Coordinator (LAC) you had your initial planning meeting with.
 For some specific situations, they can adjust your plan right then and there.
 If they can’t make the change themselves, don’t despair - here’s how you go about requesting an official review of your NDIS plan.